demisto/content/Packs/DeCYFIR/Integrations/decyfir/README.md

 DeCYFIR API's provides External Threat Landscape Management insights.
-This integration was integrated and tested with version xx of decyfir
+This integration was integrated and tested with version 6.5.0 of decyfir

 ## Configure DeCYFIR on Cortex XSOAR